 Sonic Colors is SEGA's attempt at reconstructing the light-hearted feel of the classic Sonic the Hedgehog era, having decided the series has gotten way too serious as of lately.
 General consensus is that they succeeded.
 Spectacularly so.

 Fire Emblem Jugdral is a deconstructionand a reconstruction at the same time.
-The first part of the game ends up with Sigurd and several of his fighters killed, the others are either prisioners or on the run, and they're all labeled as traitors, in the second, however, Celice picks up the pieces, ultimately is succesful in his quest, is crowned as Emperor of Grandbell, and both he and his army meet a much happier ending.
+The first part of the game ends up with Sigurd and several of his fighters killed, the others as either prisioners or on the run, and they're all labeled as traitors, in the second, however, Sigurd's son Seliph picks up the pieces, ultimately is succesful in his quest, is crowned as Emperor of Grandbell, and both he and his army meet a much happier ending.

-Intentionally or not, Singularity manages to simultaneously deconstruct and reconstruct the Last Second Ending Choice, where if you manage to jump the rails of one man's plot you end up on the rails of the other's, and the choice is presented as just another extension of one plot or the other... but at the same time, the entire game has been building up to this one moment of free will, the first chance you've had to actually choose anything, and at that moment the fate of the world really is in your hands.
-Especially if you Take a Third Option...
+Singularity manages to simultaneously deconstruct and reconstruct the Last-Second Ending Choice, where if you manage to jump the rails of one man's plot you end up on the rails of the other's, and the choice is presented as just another extension of one plot or the other, but at the same time, the entire game has been building up to this one moment of free will, the first chance you've had to actually choose anything, and at that moment the fate of the world really is in your hands.
+Especially if you Take a Third Option.

 Red vs. Blue.
 Notable in that the new series is actually called Reconstruction.
 After five seasons of picking apart gaming tropes, they are now being put back together.
 What was once laughed at by the main characters is now a serious threat.
 Of course, it never made the audience stop laughing at them.

 Reconstruction is actually a Double Subversion.
 Yes, it put some tropes back together but it utterly obliterates some of the jokes the series as a whole has built over five seasons.